saloni-aggarwal/Year-Round-Orienteering/README.md

-In this lab, I have build a map which have optimal path for orienteering during different seasons.
+In this project, I have build a map which have optimal path for orienteering during different seasons.
 Considering the elevation contours and speeds on different terrains, I have build the map using A* algorithm.

 - main function - Initially, I have processed every input file i.e. elevation file,